ltw-webdev-4/curriculum/merging-teammate-work.md

     We’re going to get the code your developer did over the past week on the “Product details” page back into master so everybody’s repository is completely up-to-date.

     We’ll be looking at a system called “Merge requests”, or in GitHub’s terminology: “Pull requests”, which allow code owners to view & approve or reject new code additions for the `master` branch.

+    **You’ll be switching back ’n’ forth between your own repo & your teammate’s repo on GitHub Desktop.**
   person_legend:
     - icon: "person-1"
       label: "Owner"